Bricolage (album): Use in film and television

 The track "Easy Muffin" was used in Toonami advertisements for Gundam SEED as well as several episodes of IGPX.
 It is featured in the 2002 film Divine Intervention and in many episodes of the TV series Top Gear.
 It is also used in the second episode of the first season of Almost Human.
 "Easy Muffin" was used in Lincoln Motor Company television ads beginning in 2015.
+It was also used as the theme song of a French radio show, namely the France Inter's radio show called "Interception".

 Availability issues

 In a 2017 Facebook post, Amon Tobin confirmed fan speculation that “for reasons beyond my control a number of my albums tracks listings [sic] have been altered on mainstream digital platforms” and that “a small number of my most well known [sic] tracks have also been removed” from streaming services.
 This is possibly due to sample clearance issues, and includes “Easy Muffin” from Bricolage, and "Four Ton Mantis" from Supermodified (2000).